-Activity Activity Status Use (A1) Activities listed as permitted or restricted discretionary activities in Table H5.4.1 Activity Table in the Residential - Mixed Housing Urban Zone, Table H6.4.1 in the Residential - Terraced Housing and Apartment Buildings zone, Table H11.4.1 in the Business - Local Centre zone, Table H12.4.1 in the Business - Neighbourhood Centre zone, Table H13.4.1 in the Business - Mixed Use zone (A2) Up to three dwellings per site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone each which complies with Standards IXXX.6.1 to IXXX.6.9 P (A3) The conversion of a principal dwelling into a maximum of three dwellings on a site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone which complies with Standards IXXX.6.1 to IXXX.6.9 P (A4) Show homes, in the Residential - Mixed Housing Urban zone that comply with Standard IXXX.6.12.
-P (A5) Show homes, in the Residential - Mixed Housing Urban zone that do not comply with Standard IXXX.6.12.
-RD Development (A6) Accessory buildings associated with a development of up to three dwellings on a site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone which complies with Standards IXXX.6.1 to IXXX.6.9 P (A7) Internal and external alterations to buildings for a development of up to three dwellings on a site in the Residential - Mixed Housing Urban or Residential - Terrace Housing and Apartment Buildings zone which complies with Standards IXXX.6.1 to IXXX.6.9 P (A8) Additions to an existing dwelling for a development of up to three dwellings on a site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone which complies with Standards IXXX.6.1 to IXXX.6.9 P (A9) Demolition of the following buildings located in the College sub-precinct: - Fire station - Water tower RD
+Activity Activity Status Use (A1) Activities listed as permitted or restricted discretionary activities in Table H5.4.1 Activity Table in the Residential - Mixed Housing Urban Zone, Table H6.4.1 in the Residential - Terraced Housing and Apartment Buildings zone, Table H11.4.1 in the Business - Local Centre zone, Table H12.4.1 in the Business - Neighbourhood Centre zone, Table H13.4.1 in the Business - Mixed Use zone (A2) Up to three dwellings per site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone each which complies with Standards IXXX.6.1 to IXXX.6.9 P (A3) The conversion of a principal dwelling into a maximum of three dwellings on a site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone which complies with Standards IXXX.6.1 to IXXX.6.9 P (A4) (A2) Show homes, in the Residential - Mixed Housing Urban zone that comply with Standard IXXX.6.342.
+P (A5) (A3) Show homes, in the Residential - Mixed Housing Urban zone that do not comply with Standard IXXX.6.342.
+RD Development (A6) Accessory buildings associated with a development of up to three dwellings on a site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone which complies with Standards IXXX.6.1 to IXXX.6.9 P (A7) Internal and external alterations to buildings for a development of up to three dwellings on a site in the Residential - Mixed Housing Urban or Residential - Terrace Housing and Apartment Buildings zone which complies with Standards IXXX.6.1 to IXXX.6.9 P (A8) Additions to an existing dwelling for a development of up to three dwellings on a site in the Residential - Mixed Housing Urban zone or Residential - Terrace Housing and Apartment Buildings zone which complies with Standards IXXX.6.1 to IXXX.6.9 P (A4) New buildings and additions in the mapped walkable catchment shown on IXXX.10 Franklin 2 Precinct Plan 1.
+RD (A9) (A5) Demolition of the following buildings located in the College sub-precinct: - Fire station RD